 An experienced community leader with a track record of standing up for Northern Ontario, you can count on France Gélinas to get results for Nickel Belt.

 France and her spouse Keith Harris have three children and six grandchildren.
 She is also a bush pilot, a competitive rower, and an avid snowboarder.

 Address: Hanmer Valley Shopping Centre 15- 5085 Hwy 69 N Hanmer, ON P3P 1P7

 - MPP for Windsor West, elected in 2014.
-NDP Caucus critic on Community Safety and Social Services and for Homelessness
+NDP Caucus critic for Community and Social Services and Homelessness

 - Former vice-chair of the Greater Essex Country District School Board

 - As a trustee, Lisa served over 36,000 students and helped to manage a $290 million dollar budget